 Arriving in the Canadian Arctic, the people of Pond Inlet or Mittimatalik, as it has been called by the Inuit for thousands of years, will welcome us to their town and the Artist’s Co-operative.
 In addition to the internationally renowned art they produce, the people of “Pond” earn their living fishing for Arctic char.
-We will have time to take photos, explore the hamlet, and hike the nearby tundra to a local Thule site before returning back to the Sea Adventurer.

 In the Maxwell Bay region of Devon Island, you will go for hikes and cruise in Zodiacs as you visit a Thule site, where the ancestors of the Inuit lived.
 Watch for wildlife at Dundas Harbour as walrus and musk ox inhabit the area.
-The abandoned settlement you'll visit was once a Royal Canadian Mounted Police depot.
-This depot is still considered active, as every year a detail of Mounties arrives to tend the graves of their fallen comrades.

 Just offshore at the western end of Devon Island is Beechey Island.
 There, on a stony beach, stand three grave markers, solemn reminders of the lives lost during Sir John Franklin’s search for the Northwest Passage.
-Upon approach to Beechey Island, we will be treated to presentations about Franklin and his expedition.
+Upon approach to Beechey Island, you will be treated to presentations about Franklin and his expedition.
 Radstock Bay has an impressive archaeological site and is beside Caswell Towers, used as a polar bear observation point.

 Fort Ross and Bellot Strait